Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Numerical Examples

 \subsection{Random Insertion Channel}

 We now numerically evaluate the lower bounds derived on the capacity of the random insertion channel.
 Similar to the previous cases, different values of $n$ result in different lower bounds.
-In Table~\ref{tb_insertion_new} and Fig.~\ref{fig_ins_rnd_new}, we compare the lower bound in Eqn.~\eqref{eq_LB_insertion} with the Gallager lower bound ($1-H_b(p_i)$), where the reported values are obtained for the optimal value of $n$.
+In Table~\ref{tb_insertion_new} and Fig.~\ref{fig_ins_rnd_new}, we compare the lower bound in Eq.~\eqref{eq_LB_insertion} with the lower bound due to Gallager~\cite{gallager} $C_i\geq 1-H_b(p_i)$, where the reported values are obtained for the optimal value of $n$.

 We observe that for larger $p_i$, smaller values of $n$ give the tightest lower bounds.
 This is not unexpected since in upper bounding $H(\bfm Y|\bfm X)$, we computed the exact value of $p(\bfm y|\bfm x)$ for at most one insertion, i.e., $|\bfm y|=|\bfm x|$ or $|\bfm y|=|\bfm x|+1$, and upper bounded the part of the conditional entropy resulting form more than one insertion.
 Therefore, for a fixed $p_i$ by increasing $n$, the probability of having more than one insertion increases and as a result the upper bound becomes loose.
-We also observe that the lower bound~\eqref{eq_LB_insertion} improves upon the Gallager's lower bound~\cite{gallager} for $p_i<0.25$, e.g., for $p_i=0.1$, we achieve an improvement of $0.0392$ bits/channel use which is significant.
+We also observe that the lower bound~\eqref{eq_LB_insertion} improves upon the lower bound in~\cite{gallager} for $p_i<0.25$, e.g., for $p_i=0.1$, we achieve an improvement of $0.0392$ bits/channel use.